Vincenzo Graziano: First Generation

 As it turns out, a great many Sicilians from around Palermo and eastern Sicily were moving into Chicago’s Near North Side at this same time.
 Vincenzo’s home town was right outside Palermo and it stands to reason he was drawn to Chicago when he heard about this.

+Vincenzo, with nothing in his pockets, experienced real hardship during his early days in Chicago.
 He survived by lifting pieces of fruit from these street vendors, then going around the corner and selling them.
 Quick enough to not get caught and smart enough to save up enough to buy his own basket, Vincenzo eventually became a legitimate street vendor.
 Before too long he traded in his basket for a fruit cart.

 The next step up for Vincenzo was a big one.
 He bought a horse and wagon and began traveling through neighborhoods selling produce.